iafshinafshin/dotfiles/README.md

 # Dotfiles

-Hello, it's my dot files and if you install its you can use it
+Hello, it's my dotfiles and if you install it you can use it

 # How to install neovim